Siftah/get_iplayer/instructions.md

 1. **Check master repository first**

+    The master repository incorporates changes to get_iplayer made since the last formal release.
 You should first check the change log at the master repository to see if the feature or fix you need has been incorporated:

     <http://git.infradead.org/get_iplayer.git/log>